Professor Timothy J. Lynch

 American tribalism let loose

-The US midterm elections may be the most tribal in history as both sides of politics compete to play the victim says a University of Melbourne expert.
+The American midterm elections may be the most divisive in history, as both sides play the victim – but it’s the power of the Supreme Court that raises more questions

 What comes after America’s withdrawal from the Iran nuclear deal?